Palladium Books: Contents

 Weapons is a compendium of virtually every edged or impact melee weapon used in any medieval or primitive culture.
 Weapons is an indexed sourcebook describing hundreds of different melee weapons, each illustrated.
 Weapons are covered in six sections: Swords, Knives, Hafted Weapons, Spears, Pole Arms, and Miscellaneous.

 Publication history

 Weapons was written by Matthew Balent and published in 1981 by Turtle Press, and was later revised and included in The Compendium of Weapons, Armour & Castles.

 Matthew Balent was one of a few future Palladium writers who Siembieda met through the Detroit Gaming Center.
 At the time, Balent was working on a reference book that could be used in fantasy roleplaying games.
 Balent was a Library Sciences graduate, and had the skill and knowledge required to pick through hundreds of books to create a general overview of medieval armor and armaments.
 The Palladium Book of Weapons & Armor (1981) was the first of several books Balent compiled for Palladium.
+Balent also compiled The Palladium Book of Weapons & Castles in 1982.
+He also worked on The Palladium Book of Weapons and Castles of the Orient (1984) and The Palladium Book of European Castles (1985).